GenericMappingTools/gmt/doc/rst/source/gmtspatial.rst

 gmtspatial
 **********

+.. only:: not man

     gmtspatial - Do geospatial operations on lines and polygons

 Synopsis
 --------